 Jason Mittell is Professor of American Studies and Film & Media Culture at Middlebury College, and the Faculty Director of Middlebury’s Digital Liberal Arts Initiative.
 I am the author of Genre and Television: From Cop Shows to Cartoons in American Culture (Routledge, 2004), Television and American Culture (Oxford University Press, 2009), Complex TV: The Poetics of Contemporary Television Storytelling (NYU Press, 2015), The Videographic Essay: Criticism in Sound & Image, co-authored with Christian Keathley (caboose books, 2016), and co-editor with Ethan Thompson of How to Watch Television (NYU Press, 2013).
 I am the Project Manager for [in]Transition: Journal of Videographic Film & Moving Image Studies, and co-directed the NEH-funded workshop Scholarship in Sound & Image in June 2015.
 In the 2011-12 academic year, I was a Fellow at the Lichtenberg-Kolleg at the University of Göttingen, collaborating with the Research Unit on Popular Seriality.

-My research interests include television history and criticism, media and cultural history, genre theory, narratology, animation and children’s media, cultural historiography, and new media studies & technological convergence.
+My research interests include television history and criticism, media and cultural history, genre and narrative theory, digital humanities, videographic criticism, animation and children’s media, videogames, digital media literacy & technological convergence.
 See my CV for more details, or my scholarly writings for downloadable content.